Lucía Topolansky: Early life

+Guerrilla

+In 1967, after years of political activity, she joined the left-wing organization Tupamaros, waging guerrilla fights against the authorities in Uruguay.
+After the coup d'état in 1973, which resulted in the beginning of the civic-military dictatorship under Juan María Bordaberry, Topolansky was arrested and imprisoned in a military prison where she endured physical and psychological torture.
+During her tenure with the organization, she met her future husband José Mujica, who would eventually become the President of Uruguay from 2010 to 2015.
+She eventually would be associated with the Movement of Popular Participation (MPP).

 Political offices

 She served as a Representative for Montevideo from 2000 to 2005 and she subsequently became a Senator.
-In the 2009 election she received the highest number of votes for Senator as the leader of the 609 electoral list.
+In the 2009 election, she received the highest number of votes for Senator as the leader of the 609 electoral list.

 She was considered as a possible running mate for Tabaré Vázquez, the presidential candidate of the ruling coalition, in the 2014 elections.

 Acting President of Uruguay

 On 26 November 2010, due to the absence of both President Mujica and Vice-President Danilo Astori, she became Acting President, making her the first woman to assume the Uruguay presidential powers and duties.
 This brief tenure as acting president lasted until 28 November 2010, when Vice President Astori returned to Uruguay.

 This state of affairs came about because of a clause in the Uruguayan Constitution, which stipulates that the Presidential powers & duties passes temporarily to the leader of the largest elected grouping in the Upper House, if both the President and the Vice President are absent from the territory of the Republic.